-In 2023, we completed the cultural assimilation processes begun in 2022, which led to the creation of our UNA ("Unión, Negocio, Acción," or "Unity, Business, Action") Culture.
+In 2023, we completed the cultural assimilation processes which started in 2022, and led to the creation of our UNA ("Unión, Negocio, Acción," or "Unity, Business, Action") Culture.
 This culture consists of nine crosscutting values that apply to all our operations.
 They are the bedrock of our decisions, actions, and results, and they contribute to the creation of the economic, social, and environmental value.

-Today, as a Group, our corporate structure, governance, and cultural framework allow for a more efficient and profitable management of our portfolio, as well as the development of strategic guidelines that foster synergies and alignment among our business units.
+Today, as a Group, our corporate structure, governance, and cultural framework allows us a more efficient and profitable management of our portfolio, as well as the development of strategic guidelines that foster synergies and alignment among our business units.
 They also streamline our transformation process and capitalize on the knowledge accumulated over the course of more than 100 years leading the Peruvian cement market.